menglin-c/menglin-c.github.io/_pages/about.md

 <br>

 # News
+- **[2024-10]** Our paper “Observation of spatiotemporal dynamics for topological surface state with on-demand dispersion” is accepted by *Photonics Research*.
+-
 - **[2024-10]** Our paper “Reconfigurable photonic valley filter in hybrid topological heterostructures” is accepted by *Laser & Photonics Reviews*.

 - **[2024-05]** I am honored to receive the **URSI Young Scientist Award** in Gran Canaria, Spain. [[Link]](https://ursi.org/young_scientists.php)